andreasdominik/Susi/docs/src/pages/configuration.md

 #### [session]
-Configuartionj of the session manager which runs ste sequences of actions, such as `hotword -> record -> stt -> nlu -> publish intent`.
+Configuartionj of the session manager which runs sequences of actions, such as `hotword -> record -> stt -> nlu -> publish intent`.